McGrath wins congressional primary; top legislator ousted

 In the Louisville-area 3rd District, the state’s former top-ranking health official, Vickie Yates Brown Glisson, won a three-way Republican primary.
 Glisson will now challenge U.S. Rep. John Yarmuth, the only Democrat in Kentucky’s congressional delegation.

-Elsewhere across Kentucky, Democrats were nominating candidates who will be prohibitive underdogs against four Republican congressmen in November.
+Elsewhere across Kentucky, Democrats nominated candidates who will be prohibitive underdogs against four Republican congressmen in November.

 LEGISLATURE